There are 876 results.

-The Energy in Buildings and Communities Programme by the IEA enables collaborative research and development projects amongst its 24 member countries.
+The Energy in Buildings and Communities Programme by the IEA enables collaborative research and development projects.
 Thematically, it focuses on integrating energy efficient and sustainable technologies in buildings and communities.

 The objective of EOR TCP is to disseminate the results of research and development for efficient use of hydrocarbon reservoirs.
 The EOR TCP supports national efforts to reduce costs of existing technologies and to research new technologies to enhance reservoir oil recovery.